semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ## Email

 Proposed outline:
+Email integration allows Semgrep to send new findings to an email address of your choice.
 1. Introduction, functionality: "Email integration allows you..."
 2. How to set it up (with screenshots)
 3. What it looks like in an email client (such as Gmail)